WWI submarine captured in never-before-seen images over century after it sank off San Diego coast

 Until now.

-With assistance from the Office of Naval Research (ONR), the Naval History and Heritage Command (NHHC) and the National Science Foundation, the Woods Hole Oceanographic Institution team dispatched a human-occupied vehicle named Alvin as well as a remote underwater vehicle named Sentry to capture the close-up images.
+With assistance from the Office of Naval Research (ONR), the Naval History and Heritage Command (NHHC) and the National Science Foundation, the Woods Hole Oceanographic Institution team dispatched a human-piloted submersible named Alvin as well as a remote underwater vehicle named Sentry to capture the close-up images.

 Using sonar systems on Sentry and the research vessel Atlantis, the team was able to successfully conduct meticulous surveys of the submarine.